 Is there anything quite as magical as a winter wedding?
 From holiday music to wintery florals, these seasonal wedding details can add warmth and charm to even the frostiest of days.
 If you're about to deck the halls of your wedding venue for winter nuptials of your own, these merry winter wedding ideas are bound to inspire you.

-We've recruited industry experts who have seen every snow-covered scenario to show you how to make your big day a real life winter wonderland.
 From wearing warm-weather attire—nothing says chic like adding a faux-fur coat to your bridal style—to crafting an outdoor bar to capture the spirit of the season (or should we say spirits!), here's everything you need to know to throw a festive fête worthy of the most magical time of the year.

 Unwrap some of the season’s best in holiday and winter wedding decor!
 Here are 22 of our favorite winter wedding ideas.

 Behold: the jacket that inspired it all.
 "With a deep navy lining and rich wine embroidery, it became the color inspiration for our wedding," the bride says of her Anthropologie outerwear.
 "The subtle silver metallic threading throughout was a happy surprise that complemented the winter theme and our mixed metal accents."

 The navy and wine hues, paired with ivory and champagne metallic accents, adorned the couple's wedding invitations, itineraries, and name cards, all of which were custom handmade by Paige and her mother.
 "My mom is a very talented crafter and, over the years, she and I have done several other weddings and events," says the bride.
 "It was only natural that we’d design and make mine, as well."